liamtlr/cattarius-psychotherapie/README.md

 docker compose up
 ```

-3. Make your changes
+4. Make your changes

-4. Commit the changes
+5. Commit the changes

 ```
-git add .
-git commit -m "[a description of then changes you've made]"
+git status  # lists out the files that have been changes git add [path to file you have changed]  # Only commit files you have changed git commit -m "[a description of then changes you've made]"
 ```

-5. Push the changes to GitHub
+6. Push the changes to GitHub

 ```
-git push origin main
+git push origin [name of branch]
 ```

+7. In GitHub open a [pull request](https://github.com/liamtlr/cattarius-psychotherapie/pulls)

 ------